 The new fixtures light up the room in a way that is so much more pleasing to the eye.
 Replacing the lights is a bit of an investment upfront, but the lights end up paying for themselves over time with what you save in energy costs.

 Each light will cost us about 31 cents a year to use.

 You might also want to take this opportunity to replace other lights in your home that simply don’t reflect your personal style.

 For example, we replaced the light over our kitchen island and ended up selling the original one on Facebook Marketplace once again, which defrayed the cost of the new light.

 – New Fixture –

-If you don’t possess those necessary electrical know-how to replace a light fixture the standard way (or you just find it intimidating), check out this round up of easy ways to update interior light fixtures that require NO electrical skills.
+If you don’t possess that necessary electrical know-how to replace a light fixture the standard way (or you just find it intimidating), check out this round-up of easy ways to update interior light fixtures that require NO electrical skills.

 Swapping out ceiling fans is a bit more complicated.
 If you happen to live with someone who has mad electrical skills, this is another project in the “updating lighting” category that you may want to add to your quarantine project list.